 Assistant Professor of Electrical Engineering

-BioDan Congreve received his B.S. and M.S. from Iowa State in 2011, working with Vik Dalal studying defect densities of nano-crystalline and amorphous silicon.
-He received his PhD from MIT in 2015, studying under Marc Baldo.
-His thesis work focused on photonic energy conversion using singlet fission and triplet fusion as a downconverting and upconverting process, respectively.
-He joined the Rowland Institute at Harvard University in August 2016 as a Rowland Fellow.
-He started as an Assistant Professor of Electrical Engineering at Stanford in Fall 2020.
-His current research interests include engineering nanoscale materials and using them to solve challenging problems.
+BioDan is an Assistant Professor in the Department of Electrical Engineering at Stanford University.
+Prior to Stanford, Dan received his B.S. and M.S. from Iowa State in 2011, working with Vik Dalal studying defect densities of nano-crystalline and amorphous silicon.
+He then received his PhD from MIT in Electrical Engineering in 2015, studying under Marc Baldo.
+His thesis work focused on photonic energy conversion using singlet fission and triplet fusion as downconverting and upconverting processes, respectively.
+He spent a year as a postdoc with Will Tisdale in Chemical Engineering at MIT studying perovskite nanoplatelets.
+He joined the Rowland Institute in 2016 as a Rowland Fellow before starting at Stanford in 2020.
+Dan is a Moore Inventor Fellow, Sloan Research Fellow, Intel Rising Star, and co-founder of Quadratic3D, a startup looking to commercialize 3D printing technologies.
+His current research interests focus on engineering nanomaterials to solve challenging problems.